oscaram007/webforge/README.md

 ## 🌐 What Is WebForge?

 WebForge is a **free coding tool that lives inside your web browser**.
-You do not need to download anything, create an account, or pay for a subscription.
-You simply open a file or visit a web address, and a professional coding workspace appears — the same kind used by software developers at major technology companies.
+You do **NOT** need to download anything, create an account, or pay for a subscription.
+You simply open a file or visit a web address, and a professional coding workspace appears.
+This is similar to the same kind used by software developers at major technology companies.

 > 💡 **Think of it like a word processor** — but instead of writing letters or essays,